 Chemotherapy will be administered per institutional guidelines.
-Patients will receive cyclophosphamide 300 mg/m^2 from Day -5 to Day -3 via intravenous infusion over 30 minutes (Table 2.4.4).
-Immediately following infusion of cyclophosphamide, patients will receive fludarabine 30 mg/m^2 from Day -5 to Day -3 via infusion over 30 minutes.
+Patients will receive cyclophosphamide 300 mg/m2/day from Day -5 to Day -3 via intravenous infusion over 30 minutes (Table 2.4.4) and fludarabine 30 mg/m2/day from Day -5 to Day -3 via infusion over 30 minutes.
+The order of daily dose of fludarabine and cyclophosphamide administration during LD chemotherapy can be reversed according to institutional practices.
 On Day 0, patients will receive the bb2121 infusion.